-- LEAs showing evidence of serious or chronic compliance problems - LEAs with financial monitoring/audit findings; and/or LEAs with a high number of complaints from parents and other stakeholders about program implementation. - Other elements that may cause an LEA to be determined high-risk include size of allocation and new federal programs or fiscal management personnel in the LEA. - High-risk does not necessarily mean an LEA is not meeting the requirements of the program, federal regulations, or administrative procedures.
+- LEAs showing evidence of serious or chronic compliance problems. - LEAs with financial monitoring/audit findings; and/or LEAs with a high number of complaints from parents and other stakeholders about program implementation. - Other elements that may cause an LEA to be determined high-risk include size of allocation and new federal programs or fiscal management personnel in the LEA. - High-risk does not necessarily mean an LEA is not meeting the requirements of the program, federal regulations, or administrative procedures.
 It does mean that an LEA may be at a higher risk of having program elements that could cause it to not meet requirements associated with federal rules, regulations, and administrative procedures.

-2021-2022 Title V, Part B Monitoring Findings
+2022-2023 Title V, Part B Monitoring Findings

-GaDOE monitors on a 4-year cycle and adds LEAs who are High Risk according to the annual risk assessment.
-Following the FY 21 suspension of monitoring due to the FY 20 school closures, the regular monitoring cycle was reinstated in FY 22.
-The chart below addresses the FY 22 Cross Functional Monitoring cycle.
+GaDOE monitors on a 5-year cycle and adds LEAs who are High Risk according to the annual risk assessment.
+The chart below addresses the FY23 Cross Functional Monitoring cycle.
 The most common areas for findings are in expenditures and written internal control procedures.
 GaDOE staff commonly find errors in internal controls and lack of supporting documentation that illustrate compliance with statute and applicable regulations.

-Source: FY 22 GaDOE Cross Functional Monitoring Reports
+Source: FY23 GaDOE Cross Functional Monitoring Reports